Spade-Software/BackOps/src/content/docs/modules/package.md

 | **Tracking Number**       | The official tracking ID for the package to enable real-time monitoring                                  |
 | **Expected Arrival Date** | When the package is expected to arrive on site, so operations can prepare accordingly                    |

-> 🚚 _This module helps the site team organize deliveries and ensure critical gear gets to the right collaborator at the right time._
+> 💡 _This module helps the site team organize deliveries and ensure critical gear gets to the right collaborator at the right time._

 ---

-### 🛠️ Configuration Options (for Admins)
+## Configuration (Admins)

 - **Module Access**: Enable only for vendors and collaborators who will be shipping goods directly to site.
 - **Receiving Workflow** _(optional future feature)_: Track confirmation of delivery, recipient signature, or package drop-off location.

 ---

-### ✅ Use Cases
+## Use Cases

 - A lighting vendor sends backup parts for emergency repair
 - An artist manager sends merch boxes to be picked up at check-in